joseph-flinn/site/frontend/posts/scalable-dev-edd-always-on.md

 ## The Solution

-To solve the problem, we will heavily rely on the scaffolding that is Fowler et al. discusses extensively to support the new and old versions of the application code--either stored procedures in the DB or in a data access layer that sits between the database and the application.
+To solve the problem, we will heavily rely on the scaffolding that Fowler et al. discuss extensively to support the new and old versions of the application code--either stored procedures in the DB or in a data access layer that sits between the database and the application.
 We will also be adding in a _Transition_ type migration to run while the database is in the transition phase.
-A _Transition_ migration should only be used for things that are batched and do not run quickly enough to to be run with the rest of the _Initial_ migrations.
+A _Transition_ migration should only be used for things that are batched and do not run quickly enough to be run with the rest of the _Initial_ migrations.
 They must be written in a re-runnable way.
 With the newly added _Transition_ migration, a single deployment from *X.1* to *X.2* will look like:

 1. Run migrations for *X.2* deploy.
 This will inherently include: